jhonyavella90/django-rest-framework/docs/index.md

 We'll create a read-write API for accessing information on the users of our project.

-Any global settings for a REST framework API are kept in a single configuration dictionary named `REST_FRAMEWORK`.
+Any global settings for a REST framework API are kept in a single configuration dictionary named `REST_FRAMEWORK_TM`.
 Start off by adding the following to your `settings.py` module:

-    REST_FRAMEWORK = {
+    REST_FRAMEWORK_TM = {
         # Use Django's standard `django.contrib.auth` permissions,
         # or allow read-only access for unauthenticated users.
         'DEFAULT_PERMISSION_CLASSES': [
-            'rest_framework.permissions.DjangoModelPermissionsOrAnonReadOnly'
+            'rest_framework_tm.permissions.DjangoModelPermissionsOrAnonReadOnly'
         ]
     }

-Don't forget to make sure you've also added `rest_framework` to your `INSTALLED_APPS`.
+Don't forget to make sure you've also added `rest_framework_tm` to your `INSTALLED_APPS`.

 We're ready to create our API now.
 Here's our project's root `urls.py` module:

     from django.conf.urls import url, include
     from django.contrib.auth.models import User
-    from rest_framework import routers, serializers, viewsets
+    from rest_framework_tm import routers, serializers, viewsets

 	# Serializers define the API representation.
 	class UserSerializer(serializers.HyperlinkedModelSerializer):